javierbg/ordinal-losses/README.md

 ```

 * Your neural network should **not** perform any activation like softmax on the output.
+* `Y` should be a vector.
+If you are working in image segmentation and some other task, re-order and reshape your groundtruth/output accordingly.
 * You should **not** perform any pre-processing on the labels, such as one-hot encoding.
 * There is an example at `src/example.py`.
 * Notice that some losses have hyperparameters that you may want to fine-tune.